 Stock markets rise globally as investors cheer gridlocked US Congress

-US midterm result eases fears that Trump’s deregulation measures could be reversed
+US midterm results eased fears that Trump’s deregulation measures would be reversed

-Traders work on the floor of the New York Stock Exchange on Wednesday.
+Riskier assets were in favour on Wall Street in early afternoon trading.
 Photograph: Bloomberg

-Stock markets rose globally on Wednesday as the investors cheered the outcome of the US midterm election, which, in delivering a gridlocked Congress, eased fears that president Donald Trump’s tax cuts or financial deregulation measures would be reversed.
+Stock markets rose globally on Wednesday as investors cheered the outcome of the US midterm elections, which, in delivering a gridlocked Congress, eased fears that president Donald Trump’s tax cuts or financial deregulation measures would be reversed.

 The pan-European Stoxx 600 index closed 1 per cent higher, while, in Dublin, the Iseq overall index rose 1.9 per cent to 6,254.77.